Toggle diff (533 lines)

 +Set to @code{@var{ipaddr}:@var{username}:@var{passphrase}:@var{port}}.

-+@var{username} and @var{passphrase} are the credentials for which the
++@var{username} and the @var{passphrase} are the credentials for which

-+empty or missing, the default of 3052 will be used.
++parameter is empty or missing, the default of 3052 will be used.

 +